2.8 miles NE of Exeter

 Out and About

-Tear yourself away from this hideaway idyll and you can be in the heart of Exeter in ten minutes.
-Explore the old Roman walls, window-shop the antiques, try out the cafés, pubs and restaurants or simply relax on the Cathedral green and watch the world go by.
+If you can tear yourself away from this idyll, Exeter is just 10 minutes away.
+Explore the old Roman walls, shop for antiques, visit a quaint cafe or simply relax on the Cathedral green and watch the world go by.
 You can even hire a canoe and paddle to the two renowned canal-side pubs, The Double Locks and The Turf Hotel, for a jug of Pimms.
 Alternatively, grab your bucket and spade and make for the unspoilt East Devon coast, where there are a string of traditional seaside towns such as Budleigh Salterton, Sidmouth and Beer and, of course, the stunning Jurassic cliffs.

 Bed linen and towels are included in the price.
 There are no extra charges for cots or high chairs where they are listed in the property description on the website.